 The flash memory system specification file is an XML file (filename extension board) which describes for C-SPY the flash loading properties of the complete development board.
-This file can sometimes contain references to more than one flash device (through the appropriate .flash files), if the board has more than one type of flash memory that needs to be programmed separately in several passes.
-In this case, the .board file also specifies specific address ranges of the image which belongs to different flash devices.
+This file can sometimes contain references to more than one flash memory (through the appropriate .flash files), if the board has more than one type of flash memory that needs to be programmed separately in several passes.
+In this case, the .board file also specifies specific address ranges of the image which belongs to different flash memories.

-One .board file fully specifies the information needed to perform flash loading for a specific board.
-Such a file can be prepared in advance for various development boards, and can also be created or modified in the project Options dialog box in the IAR Embedded Workbench IDE.
+One .board file specifies the information needed to perform flash loading for a specific board using IAR Embedded Workbench.
+Such a file can be prepared in advance for various development boards, and can also be created or modified in the

-Note that a .board file does not necessarily describe everything about the flash memory of a certain board, but rather everything that is needed for using the board with a given IAR Embedded Workbench project.
-For example, if a board contains two flash devices, where one is used only for a boot loader and the other for the application, only one of them would be relevant for any given project.
+Project>Options>Debugger>Download dialog box in the IAR Embedded Workbench IDE.

+If a board contains two flash memories, where one is used only for a boot loader and the other for the application, only one of them would be relevant for any given project.
 There would then be two different .board files, one for each kind of project.